systemslab/popper-paper/paper/paper.md

 ](figures/devops_approach.png){#fig:exp_workflow}

 Availability of code does not guarantee reproducibility of results [@collberg_repeatability_2015].
-The second main component on the OSS development model is the packaging of applications so that users don't have to.
+The second main component on experimentation pipeline is the packaging of applications so that users don't have to.
 Software containers (e.g. Docker, OpenVZ or FreeBSD's jails) complement package managers by packaging all the dependencies of an application in an entire filesystem snapshot that can be deployed in systems "as is" without having to worry about problems such as package dependencies or specific OS versions.
 From the point of view of an academic article, these tools can be leveraged to package the dependencies of an experiment.
 Software containers like Docker have the great potential for being of great use in computational sciences [@boettiger_introduction_2014].

 **Tools and services**: Docker [@merkel_docker_2014] automates the deployment of applications inside software containers by providing an